-Hospital maintained by employers.
+Hospital maintained by employers

-- 85. (1) The Commissioner may at any time having regard to the situation of any place of employment and the number of workmen employed and resident thereon, by order in writing, require any employer - (a) to construct within a reasonable time to be stated in such order, and thereafter to maintain at his own expense, a hospital on or in the immediate neighbourhood of any place of employment upon which workmen are employed by him with accommodation, for such number of patients as may be stated in such order; or - (b) if there is already a hospital maintained by such employer, to enlarge or add to such hospital so as to provide accommodation for a further number of patients as stated in the order, and may further require him to employ a medical practitioner to reside at and have charge of such hospital or any hospital maintained by such employer and to provide such medical practitioner with fit and proper house accommodation to the satisfaction of the Commissioner.
+- 85. (1) The Commissioner may at any time having regard to the situation of any place of employment and the number of workmen employed and resident thereon, by order in writing, require any employer - (a) to construct within a reasonable time to be stated in such order, and thereafter to maintain at his own expense, a hospital on or in the immediate neighbourhood of any place of employment upon which workmen are employed by him with accommodation, for such number of patients as may be stated in such order; or and may further require him to employ a medical practitioner to reside at and have charge of such hospital or any hospital maintained by such employer and to provide such medical practitioner with fit and proper house accommodation to the satisfaction of the Commissioner.